Spencer Torkelson Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff ranks 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have a 3.79 team ERA that ranks third across all league pitching staffs.
+- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.76).

-- Rays pitchers combine to give up 117 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (117 total, one per game).

-- In his last appearance on Sunday, the right-hander threw five innings against the Houston Astros, giving up two earned runs while surrendering eight hits.
+- His most recent appearance was for the Cleveland Guardians on Sunday when the righty threw six scoreless innings against the Chicago White Sox while giving up three hits.

-- In 17 games this season, the 27-year-old has amassed a 4.85 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .310 to opposing batters.
+- In 13 games this season, the 28-year-old has amassed an ERA of 2.34, with 6.8 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.